scott-fryxell/scott-fryxell.github.io/content/articles/same.md

 I get to pick what I goes into my eyes.
 PWA is the only guarantee I could find that can cut the mustard.
 You don't get to point and be scared about it.

+You don't support me mother fucker I don't support you.